 This is the seventh piece in a ten-part series looking at the fighters whose stories make Donald McRae’s Dark Trade the enduring classic that it is.
-New U.S. edition coming from Hamilcar Publications February 2019.
+Learn more about the 1st U.S. edition of Dark Trade: Lost in Boxing.

 Three long years under a hot sun came between Roy Jones, Jr.’s first fight outside Pensacola, Florida, and his second.
 In that time, as Jones, Jr. watched on from the grasslands, Mike Tyson would burn up in a fever dream, then blow out; an unfamiliar pug off the gridiron named James Toney would swap Ann Arbor for the middleweight jackpot in 1991; Michael Carbajal and Ray Mercer—both teammates in Seoul in 1988—would notch titles at light flyweight and heavyweight, respectively; and Riddick Bowe would begin rumbling towards a $100 million contract with HBO/TVKO.